-&lt;sup>5 Mbiti and Weil (2011) argue that the low usage of M-PESA to pay bills may be due to long processing times (it will take between one or two days to process) and high time discount rates.
+5 Mbiti and Weil (2011) argue that the low usage of M-PESA to pay bills may be due to long processing times (it will

 Until recently, all four countries' mobile money systems have operated only domestic transfers.
 International transfer from mobile phones has not been allowed although in Kenya, Tanzania and Uganda, international transfers from Western Union can be received in mobile money accounts.
 However, starting October 2012, M-PESA customers in Kenya are able to transfer money directly to 35 countries through the international remittance hub HomeSend, which connects M-PESA with 21 international money transfer platforms (Mwakilishi, 2012).